 It’s that time of year again!
 Oktoberfest celebrations are getting into full swing.
 But where to go for the best beer, sausages, and pretzels in town?
 We have some ideas.
 There are tons of bars in Austin that participate in Oktoberfest, but these are the ones we think do it best.

 801 Red River St, Austin, TX 78701

 Stubb’s is known for its amazing events and live music.
-So, it’s no surprise they’ve teamed up with the German Texas Heritage Society to put on an awesome Oktoberfest event in Austin.
-The event is on October 10th and starts in the late afternoon.
-Grab 5 friends, get tickets for a full table, and head on over!
+So, it’s no surprise they are a great place for an awesome Oktoberfest in Austin.
+Grab a few friends friends, get a full table, and head on over!

 79 Rainey St, Austin, TX 78701

 Banger’s has been doing Oktoberfest for what seems like forever, and they’ve really got it down.
-This year from October 1st through the 4th, and 8th through the 11th, you can enjoy live music, special foods, and Oktoberfest beers all day long.
+This year from October 6 – 8, you can enjoy live music, special foods, and Oktoberfest beers all day long.
 Don’t forget to bring your Dirndl and Lederhosen – everyone will be dressed up.

 1607 San Jacinto Blvd, Austin, TX 78701